-Between 1949 and 1952 Kilfrost's Radiator Anti-Freeze was used in the Norwegian-British-Swedish Antarctic Expeditions, and the same product was favoured by the 1952 to 1954 British North Greenland Expedition team, and the 1955 to 1958 Commonwealth Trans-Arctic Expeditions.
-The importance of effective aircraft and runway de-icing was highlighted by the Munich air disaster of 1958.Part 3
+Our product range continued to grow as a result of our R&D laboratory, and between 1949 and 1952 Kilfrost Radiator Anti-Freeze was used in the Norwegian-British-Swedish Antarctic expeditions, latterly also used by the British North Greenland Expedition team from 1952 to 1954, and the Commonwealth Trans-Arctic Expeditions from 1955 to 1958.
+The safety-critical nature of effective aircraft and runway de-icing was highlighted tragically by the Munich air disaster of 1958.Part 3